thenerdery/dot-net-standards/Solution_Structure.md

 ## Solution Structure

-The general code structure SHOULD consist of the following modules.
+The general code structure MAY consist of the following modules.
 For larger solutions containing multiple deployable components, each of these modules SHOULD be a separate project, for smaller solutions these sections MAY be areas/folders inside of a single project.